Motion-driven quantum dissipation in an open electronic system with nonlocal interaction: Quantum dissipation

 To obtain the imaginary part of the quantum action, we first perform the integral over $k^0$, then the quantum action can be expressed as:

 where

-Here $f(k^0)$ has six single poles on the $k^0$ complex plane, corresponding to on-shell particles, i.e., real particles.
-In this work, we study motion-dependent particle production, meaning that we need to select the poles based on the motion speed $v$, corresponding to the particles excited by the relative motion.
-These $v$-dependent poles of function $f(k^0)$ can be written as:
+In this case, $f(k^0)$ has six single poles in the $k^0$ complex plane, corresponding to on-shell particles, i.e., real particles.
+In this work, we study motion-dependent particle production, which requires selecting the poles based on the motion speed $v$, corresponding to the particles excited by the relative motion.
+These $v$-dependent poles of the function $f(k^0)$ can be expressed as:

 and the corresponding residues are given by:

 Considering a contour formed by a semicircle with a very large radius in the bottom half of the complex plane and the real axis, we can complete the integral over $k^0$ using the residue theorem~\cite{PhysRevD.84.025011}.
 Therefore, the quantum action can be written as: